 Applicants who are certified in another Canadian province or territory have an administrative review for the purposes of identifying the qualifications to be recorded on their Certificates of Qualification and Registration.
-In 2013, the average timeline for certification for this applicant group was 17 days.
+In 2014, the average timeline for certification for this applicant group was 22 days.

-In 2013, the average certification timeline for internationally educated applicants who are eligible for certification was 40 days.
-Where, however, an application requires additional information to determine eligibility for certification, which occurred in approximately 7% of applications, and/or where an application requires additional review in preparation for a denial, the College makes its best efforts to complete a registration decision within 120 days of receiving all required documentation.
+In 2014, the average certification timeline for internationally educated applicants who are eligible for certification was 53 days.
+Where, however, an application requires additional information to determine eligibility for certification and/or where an application requires additional review in preparation for a denial, the College makes its best efforts to complete a registration decision within 120 days of receiving all required documentation.